Last updated: 24 June 2021

-However, we must continue to follow vital measures to do our part and keep our communities safe.
-All services will adhere to the Australian Government Department of Health recommendations including restrictions on attendance, social distancing guidelines and all attendees must provide their contact details.
+As COVID-19 restrictions continue to evolve, our focus remains to keep our community and employees safe.
+As part of these measures, all funeral services will adhere to the NSW Government Department of Health regulations including restrictions on attendance, social distancing guidelines and all attendees must provide their contact details and always wear a face mask when visiting any of our locations.

 Our team are working on the front line and we’re taking the following steps to not only ensure their safety but also the safety of the range of people we interact with each and every day.

-Attendance at venues for indoor services – including our chapels and other places of worship will be limited.
-For up to date guidance on attendance numbers, please contact us on (02) 9545 3477.
+Attendance at venues for indoor services – including our chapels and other places of worship will be limited and guests must always remain seated.

-We must adhere to the social distancing requirements and must comply with the ‘one person per 2 square metre rule’
+We must adhere to the social distancing requirements and must comply with the ‘one person per four square metre rule’ at all times.

 Examples of layouts are: